tusharf5/tusharsharma.dev/content/posts/2020-06-20/index.md

 ---
-uid: 'react-hooks-mental-model'
+uid: "react-hooks-mental-model"
-title: 'Re-visiting React Hooks - useEffect'
+title: "Re-visiting React Hooks - useEffect"
-category: 'REACT'
+category: "REACT"
 draft: false
 tags:
   - react
   - hooks
   - react hooks
   - useEffect
-excerpt: 'A little late but writing my thoughts on why React Hooks are great and especially the useEffect Hook.'
+excerpt: "A little late but writing my thoughts on why React Hooks are great and especially the useEffect Hook."
 ---

 With the addition of [Hooks](https://reactjs.org/docs/hooks-intro.html) in React, developers could use a lot of react features that were only available through class components in function components also.
 React hooks don't directly bring anything new to react.
 It provides an API to use features like local state, component lifecycle, etc in function components.
 So why use hooks in function components if you can do pretty much everything using class components?
 Let's see.